Oregon-State-Capstone-2019-Team-43/CapstoneWork/README.md

 ### Dependencies

-WIP
+pandas
+sklearn
+matplot
+seaborn

 ### Control Flow

 First, ensure all files are aligned according to the above assumptions.

 Second, run praat_extraction.py and choose to extract the post-joke data.
-As of today (2020-04-24) mid-joke is incomplete.
+As of today (2020-04-25) the mid-joke pipeline is incomplete.

-This should produce a number of .txt files in the main directory equal to the number of performances in the Performances folder.
+This should produce a number of .txt files in the MachineLearning directory equal to the number of performances in the Performances folder.

 Third, run combine_human_ratings.py

-This will produce a file called ground_truth_ratings.csv in the main directory by combining all of the human ratings in the HumanRatings folder
+This will produce a file called ground_truth_ratings.csv in the MachineLearning directory by combining all of the human ratings in the HumanRatings folder

 Fourth, run to_comedy_data.py

 This will produce a file called clean_comedy_data.csv which contains the ground truth ratings and the data from the praat extraction.

-Fifth, optionally edit the parameters in postjoke_classifier to change which classifier is used, what output is desired, whether or not to print graphs, how much information to print, ect
+Fifth, optionally edit the parameters in postjoke_classifier to get hte desired output.

 Sixth, run postjoke_classifier.py